BasPieren/functional-programming/README.md

 * [dotenv](https://www.npmjs.com/package/dotenv)

 ## Research 📑
-This is the research I have done in the first week of the project.
+This is the research process I have done during the 2 weeks of the project.

 ### Data
 First after getting back the data from the [OBA API](https://zoeken.oba.nl/api/v1/) I looked through the data to see what kind of properties it was holding.
 The data was structured somewhat like this: